enqueuer-land/enqueuer/docs/README.md

 **outputs**
 Once enqueuer runs every execution, it compiles a summary and sends it to every publisher listed in output.
 An important thing to note is that every available report publisher is available here.
-Yes, it means that you are able to send this report through `http`, `tcp`, etc. or through a [plugin one](https://github.com/enqueuer-land/plugins-list#enqueuer-plugins) or a [custom one](https://github.com/enqueuer-land/plugin-scaffold).
+Yes, it means that you are able to send this report through "'http'", "'tcp'", etc. or through a [plugin one](https://github.com/enqueuer-land/plugins-list#enqueuer-plugins) or a [custom one](https://github.com/enqueuer-land/plugin-scaffold).
-You can run `$ nqr -p` to check available report publishers installed.
+You can run "'$ nqr -p'" to check available report publishers installed.
-Another important thing to note is the `format` value.
-By default a `json` summary is generated, but you can change it to whatever format you would like, such as: [Xunit](https://github.com/williamsdevaccount/enqueuer-plugin-xunit-report), [html](https://github.com/enqueuer-land/enqueuer-plugin-html-report)
+Another important thing to note is the "'format'" value.
+By default a "'json'" summary is generated, but you can change it to whatever format you would like, such as: [Xunit](https://github.com/williamsdevaccount/enqueuer-plugin-xunit-report), [html](https://github.com/enqueuer-land/enqueuer-plugin-html-report)
-You can run `$ nqr -f` to check available installed formats or even [write your own](https://github.com/enqueuer-land/plugin-scaffold)
+You can run "'$ nqr -f'" to check available installed formats or even [write your own](https://github.com/enqueuer-land/plugin-scaffold)

     outputs:
     - type: file